Pen-y-Fan/stranding/README.md

 - The default status for all orders is unavailable ✅
 - A user can list orders by client location and update the available orders ✅
 - A user can filter by destination location to attempt to 'batch up' orders ✅
-- A user can find an order, update the status to in progress, which will trigger the progress start_date
+- A user can find an order, update the status to 'In progress', which will trigger the progress start_date
 - A user can find an order, update the status to failed, which will update the delivery progress to failed (for stats) and location to the order's client location.
 The order_user status will be changed to standby, as the user will not be able to re-take the order immediately